ishinbrot/LambdasandStreamsSolution/Readme.md

 ## Overview: Introduction to Sort and Reducers using Java Streams
 Welcome to Part 2 of the Lambda and Streams TechChallenge!

-In part 2 we would like to sort each student by their last and first name (in ascending order), while calculating a students GPA.
+In part 2 we are going to sort each student by their last and first name (in ascending order), while calculating a students GPA.
 A students grade is calculated using the following method: <br/>
 The length of a students first name multipled by 2.
 The students grade will then be divided by their number of credits.
 The number of credits for each student will be identified by the number of professors a student has.